BashiirHagi/BashiirHagi/README.md

-# 👋 Hi there, I'm Bashiir
+# 👋 Hi, I'm Bashiir

 Welcome to my GitHub!
 I'm a **Cloud & DevOps Engineer** passionate about building reliable, scalable infrastructure with a clean and modular approach.
 Strong professional experience in the Media and consulting space.